Samsung Lions

+During the 1980s and 1990s, the team was closely associated with the conservative political identity of their home region of Yeongnam.
+As a result, they developed a rivalry with the Kia Tigers of the liberal Honam region.

 History

 The Samsung Lions were founded in 1982 as one of the original six KBO League teams.
 They won their first championship in 1985, going 40-14-1 in the first half and 37-18 in the second half for a total of 77–32 for the best one-season winning percentage in KBO League history (a record that still stands).
 The 1985 team had two 25-game-winners on their staff, Kim Si-jin and Kim ll-young; as the Lions were winners of both half-season pennants that year, no Korean Series was held and the Lions were declared champions outright.

 The Lions would also win the championship in 2002, 2005 and 2006, having the best record in each one of those years.
 In 2010, Ryu Jung-il was hired as the new manager of the Samsung Lions.
 He led the team to the best record in the league and its fifth KBO title in 2011.
 After the KBO League, the Samsung Lions won the Asian Series championship.
 The Samsung Lions became the first team to win the pennant race, the Korean Series, and the Asian Series in the same year.

 In 2012, one of the most notable players on the team, Lee Seung-yuop, returned to South Korea from Japan.
 With his help, the Samsung Lions won their sixth championship in the 2012 season.
 They won another two championships in 2013 and 2014, for a total of eight Korean Series championships.
 In 2016, Samsung Lions moved to their new stadium, Daegu Samsung Lions Park.